swobspace/wobapphelpers/README.md

     # get the last breadcrumb from stack
     last_breadcrumb_url

+#### Styling breadcrumbs

+Use builtin styling:

+    /* application.css
+    *= require wobapphelpers/breadcrumbs
+    /* ...

+or build your own stuff. :render_breadcrumbs gives you a div#breadcrumbs tag.

 For :add_breadcrumb_show the variable must be named after your Model.
 For other variable names you have to use :add_breadcrumbs_for, i.e.